 We have a zero waste to landfill target.
 All waste from stores and operations is sent to be recycled.
 91% of this is diverted from landfill and we’re working on the rest.

 Since 2018 our store energy efficiency lighting program has been replacing inefficient lighting technologies with LED lighting in all new and remodelled stores and our processing centres.
 This delivers 65% more efficiency and reduces our energy consumption in each store by 42%.
 LED lighting installations have now been completed in our processing centres and in a majority of our store estate in Europe.

 With our logistics partners we look to maximize the utilization of our vehicles to help manage delivery routes more efficiently, offering driver education and investing in technologies like vehicle tracking.
 We reduced our truck journeys in one year by the equivalent of 1.8 million kms through more efficient innovations such as alternative fuel trucks.

-We’re investing in three innovative projects to reduce single use plastic waste:
+We’re investing in projects to help reduce plastic use and waste: